Long suspected of murder, she confessed but avoided prison

 Harmon, now 50, is back in Nevada, friends say.
 Mary Burgoon said she’s had a few meals with Harmon and her husband.
 She said Harmon was unjustly jailed and believes Harmon pleaded guilty only to avoid prison time.

-“Wouldn’t you if that was the only way you could get out of there?” said Burgoon, a past president of the Carson City Republican Women’s Club.
+“Wouldn’t you if that was the only way you could get out of there?”
+Burgoon, a past president of the Carson City Republican Women’s Club, said.
 “I do not believe that she did it.”